neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

         and indeterminately.
 For example consider the following:

         .. code-block::
-            none

-            function f() {
+            python

+            def f():
                ... write some values to some global variables ... pc.submit("g", ...)
-               // when g is executed on another host it will not in general
+               # when g is executed on another host it will not in general
-               // see the same global variable values you set above. pc.working() // get back result of execution of g(...)
+               # see the same global variable values you set above.
+               pc.working() # get back result of execution of g(...)
-               // now the global variables may be different than what you
+               # now the global variables may be different than what you
-               // set above.
+               # set above.
 And not because g changes them but perhaps
-               // because the host executing this task started executing
+               # because the host executing this task started executing
-               // another task that called f which then wrote DIFFERENT values
+               # another task that called f which then wrote DIFFERENT values
-               // to these global variables.
+               # to these global variables.

         I only know one way around this problem.
 Perhaps there are other and better ways.

         .. code-block::
-            none

-            function f() { local id
+            python

+            def f():
-               id = hoc_ac_;
+               id = hoc_ac_
-               ... write some values to some global variables ... pc.post(id, the, global, variables)
+               # write some values to some global variables ...
+               pc.post(id, the, global, variables)
                pc.submit("g", ...)
                pc.working()
                pc.take(id)
-               // unpack the info back into the global variables ...
+               # unpack the info back into the global variables
-            }

     .. seealso::